mbcrump/mbcrump-blog/_posts/2017-09-20-azure-tips-and-tricks19.md

 **What is MEAN.JS?** MEAN.JS is a Full-Stack JavaScript Using MongoDB, Express, AngularJS, and Node.js - {: .notice--primary}

-Create a folder and then change the directory to go inside of it.
-Then run the following command `git clone https://github.com/crpietschmann/jsQuizEngine.git`.
+Step 2) Create a folder such as `webapp` and then `cd webapp`.

+Step 3) Run the following command `git clone https://github.com/crpietschmann/jsQuizEngine.git`.
 This is a JavaScript based quiz engine by [Chris Pietschmann](https://github.com/crpietschmann).

-Change directory to `jsQuizEngine/src` and now we'll need to create a deployment user that can deploy web app through Git.
+Step 4) Change your working directory to `jsQuizEngine/src` and now we'll need to create a deployment user that can deploy web app through Git.

-	az webapp deployment user set --user-name mbcrump --password Mike8261@3456
+	az webapp deployment user set --user-name mbcrump --password AREALLYLONGPW

 ```shell
 Name    PublishingUserName